1. How is making a Will different now during the pandemic?

 Video signing is done by "counterparts", which means you and the witnesses (my wife and I) sign different copies of the same document at the same time and watch each other do it by video.

-I will then have a courier pick up (or you can mail in the pre-paid envelope I will provide) your signed copies so that I can swear an affidavit of the witness, scan it all, package it and return it to you again by courier.
+I will send you the paper documents in advance along with a pre-paid envelope so you can return your signed copies so that I can swear an affidavit of the witness, scan it all, package it and return it to you for safekeeping.

 5. Can I sign and then send the documents to you to witness?